HL7/fhir-pacio-adi/input/pagecontent/use_cases.md

 ##### Use Case 1 Process Steps

 <p>
 In Use Case 1, the process is started by a person seeking to create advance directive information in a digital form.
-The precondition for the process includes the system is able to capture and make the ADI available in standard-based digital format.
-The person creates ADI in the creator system, or optionally in a different system.
-ADI is then stored and indexed by a custodian system responsible for information exchange.
-Finally, the ADI is made available in digital form within a Custodian System that can share the documents or information as a FHIR Client and/or support query as a FHIR Server.
+The precondition for the process includes the system is able to capture and make the advance directive information available in standard-based digital format.
+The person creates advance directive information in the creator system, or optionally in a different system.
+Advance directive information is then stored and indexed by a custodian system responsible for information exchange.
+Finally, the advance directive information is made available in digital form within a Custodian System that can share the documents or information as a FHIR Client and/or support query as a FHIR Server.
 </p>

 {% include examplebutton_default.html example="use_case_1_sequence.md" b_title = "Click Here To See Use Case 1 Sequence Diagram" %}